 Here are a few questions to consider:

-For example, if everything on your checklist falls within a Silver product tier, you’ll be able to compare Silver policies across different health funds knowing that they all meet the same minimum standard in terms of the benefits they provide.
+For example, if everything on your checklist falls within a Silver product tier, you’re able to compare Silver policies across different health funds knowing that they’ll all meet the same minimum standard in terms of the benefits they provide.

 Please note, if you have an existing medical condition, you'll still be able to take out health cover, but you may need to wait longer to have any related treatment covered.
 Be sure to take note of waiting periods and become familiar with pre-existing conditions, so you don't end up disappointed with your cover selection later on.

 When you start to look at Extras options, shop around and consider the services you want to be covered for.
-Extras cover can include things like dentist and optometrist visits, as well as physiotherapy or chiropractic treatments.
+Extras cover can include items such as dentist and optometrist visits, as well as things like physiotherapy or chiropractic treatments.

-Once you've checked that the services you want are included in the cover you're looking at, confirm if any waiting periods apply and take note of the annual limits.
+Once you have checked that the services you want are included in the cover you're looking at, confirm if any waiting periods apply and take note of the annual limits.

 As you compare Extras covers, you'll probably notice the "percentage back" varies from cover to cover.
-This percentage back refers to the amount of the total cost of your service that you'll get back from your health insurer.
+This percentage back refers to what amount from the total cost of your service you'll get back from your health insurance.

 Considering Extras-only cover?
 It’s worth factoring in that hospital cover is what you'll need to avoid the Medicare Levy Surcharge (if your taxable income is above certain thresholds) and Lifetime Health Cover loading (which means you will pay higher premiums if you take out private health insurance after turning 31).

 Just like with your car or home insurance, excess (which is sometimes referred to as a front-end deductible) is an amount of money you agree to pay for a hospital stay before health insurance benefits are payable.
 Generally speaking, choosing a higher excess means you’ll pay less in health insurance premiums.